-This week at HighwayHighlights.com, we take a tour around the world – right here in Minnesota, at the Concordia Language Villages outside of Bemidji, MN.
-This intriguing place, a summer-camp set up consisting of 6 different “countries,” is located northwest of Bemidji in a classic Minnesota northwoods setting, deep in a beautiful forested lakes area.
-The Concordia Language Village is a world-language and culture education program that aims to prepare young people for responsible citizenship in the global community.As you enter the camp down a forested, winding road, you reach the sign pictured below which gives the direction of your desired “country.”
+This week at HighwayHighlights.com, we take a tour around the world – right here in Minnesota, at the Concordia Language Villages outside of Bemidji.
+This intriguing place, a summer-camp village consisting of 6 different “countries,” is located northeast of Bemidji in a classic Minnesota northwoods setting, deep in a beautiful forested lakes area.
+The Concordia Language Villages is a world-language and cultural education program that aims to prepare young people for responsible citizenship in the global community.As you enter the camp down a forested, winding road, you reach the sign pictured below which gives the direction of your desired “country.”
 You will not see any further signs in English from here on out.
 Each of the country’s village is located separate from the others to give an isolated, secluded experience.
 This is an immersion program, requiring sharp minds and motivated, intelligent kids.
 People travel from upwards of 30+ countries to attend, and there is usually a waiting list.

 Each village is decked out with buildings, structures, and signs all based on the influence of the home country, with a central gathering building being the focal point.
 Camp life consists of what you would expect, but everything has an ethnic twist, such as the food, the language, and learning programs specific to each region.
 You pass through ‘customs’ and use currency of the country, such as the Deutschmark or Kroner.
 Below are some examples of sites around the Germany village, known as “Waldsee.”

 The next village we drove through was Skogfjorden, the Norwegian village.
 This features a miniature stavkirk church, Nordic-style log houses, and countless other structures and signs.